Cliffhanger (1993 film)

-Cliffhanger is a 1993 American action thriller film directed and co-produced by Renny Harlin and co-written by and starring Sylvester Stallone alongside John Lithgow, Michael Rooker and Janine Turner.
-Based on a concept by climber John Long, the film follows Gabe (Stallone), a mountain climber who becomes embroiled in a heist of a U.S. Treasury plane flying through the Rocky Mountains.
+Cliffhanger is a 1993 American action thriller film starring Sylvester Stallone as a mountain climber who becomes embroiled in the heist of a U.S. Treasury plane flying through the Rocky Mountains.
+It is directed by Renny Harlin and written by Stallone and Michael France.
+It also stars John Lithgow, Michael Rooker, and Janine Turner.

 The film premiered at the 1993 Cannes Film Festival, and was released in the United States on May 28, 1993, by TriStar Pictures.
-It earned $255 million worldwide.
+It received generally positive reviews and earned $255 million worldwide, becoming the 7th-highest-grossing film of 1993.